 Castile soap is a gentle soap making it safe on sensitive skin and babies.
 You can buy scented or unscented castile soap, I prefer unscented, so I can scent it how I want with my essential oils.

 You can also use a Homemade Laundry Soap Bar, Fels Naptha soap bar or any other natural soap bar.

 Washing soda is sodium carbonate that is dissolved in water for washing and cleaning.
 It is a natural cleaner and can be used to soften water.
 Washing soda is also neutralizing and eliminates odors.

 Adding washing soda to your laundry can help remove stains and brighten clothes.

 Baking soda has been used in laundry for many, many years.
-Adding it into your soap will help to soften clothes, reducing the chance for wrinkles and bringing clothes out whiter and brighter.
+Adding it to your soap will help to soften clothes, reducing the chance for wrinkles and bringing clothes out whiter and brighter.

 Baking soda is also very effective at eliminating odors, which is why I add it to my soap nut laundry detergent.

 Adding in essential oils is optional, but I highly recommend it.
 Essential oils in the powder laundry soap will have a scent that will linger in your laundry.
 You can use a single oil or make a blend.

 I share some of my favorite blends for laundry HERE.